IgnacioPalma/IgnacioPalma/README.md

 #### A student learning about deep learning across the internet and Chile.

 #### NOW
-- 🚩 GitHub Campus Expert at Pontificia Universidad Cat
+- 🚩 GitHub Campus Expert at Pontificia Universidad Católica de Chile.
 - 🏢 Ambassador for the new [DCC-UC](https://www.instagram.com/dccuc/) Computer-Science Bachelor.

 #### BEFORE